This post may contain affiliate links. Read the full disclosure here.

 In order to successfully keep house plants, we need to replicate their natural environment as closely as possible.

-Before giving it all up for lost, I highly recommend that you at least purchase a hygrometer (or borrow one from a friend) – they’re pretty cheap.
+Before running out and buying a humidifier, I highly recommend that you first purchase a hygrometer (or borrow one from a friend) – they’re pretty cheap.

 Then you can decide on a plant that’s suited to your home’s natural environment.
 Just be aware that humidity tends to decrease in winter, so you may get some crispy tips.